Check out the recording of our October 17 meeting! ncsa.la/electrify_my_home_10-17_2024

 is expected to start in the beginning of 2025, for single-family and multi-family buildings (as well as small businesses).

-New and much more efficient electric appliances are often more expensive, but through the Inflation Reduction Act, many people will soon have access to substantial rebates.
+New and much more efficient electric appliances are often more expensive, but through the Inflation Reduction Act, many people now have access to substantial rebates (known in California as HEEHRA rebates).

 For more information about the big picture, check out this great (and free!) article from the New York Times.